deepansha16/musc-analysis-postgres/README.md

 * `etl.py` - Python script that extracts data from JSON files, transforms it to the appropriate data type or format, and loads it into a SQL table

 * `test.ipynb` - Jupyter Notebook containing sample queries

+## How to Run

+1. Run `table-creation.py` to create database and tables
+2. Run `etl.py` to load data into appropriate tables
+3. Run cells in `test.ipynb` to test that data was loaded correctly